Doublelift: Career

-Peng comes from California, and started playing console games before jumping to PC titles such as DotA, World of Warcraft, and Heroes of Newerth, eventually moving to League of Legends.
-In an interview with Machinima in 2013, Peng said his relationship with his parents was strained, because of his dream of being a professional esports player.
+Doublelift comes from California, and started playing console games before jumping to PC titles such as DotA, World of Warcraft, and Heroes of Newerth, eventually moving to League of Legends.
+In an interview with Machinima in 2013, Doublelift said his relationship with his parents was strained, because of his dream of being a professional esports player.
 "I would always struggle with my parents... we would just argue over everything, especially games.
 When I wanted to play they thought it was just a complete waste of time.
 It got worse and worse over the years."
-Peng first entered professional League of Legends when he gained the attention of George "HotshotGG" Georgallidis, founder of Counter Logic Gaming (CLG), who recruited him as a substitute Support player.
-Shortly after, Peng left CLG to become the starting Support for Epik Gamer.
+Doublelift first entered professional League of Legends when he gained the attention of George "HotshotGG" Georgallidis, founder of CLG, who recruited him as a substitute Support player.
+Shortly after, Doublelift left CLG to become the starting Support for Epik Gamer.
 He later joined UnRestricted as the starting AD Carry, and the team was acquired by Team Curse later that year.

-Peng's first major tournament was DreamHack Summer 2011, also known as the Riot Season 1 Championship.
+Doublelift's first major tournament was DreamHack Summer 2011, also known as the Riot Season 1 Championship.
 Hosted in Sweden, he needed his parents' permission to go, but at the time his beginning esports career was a secret to his parents.
 "They wouldn't let me go...
 They were like 'You're going to die if you go to Sweden for Dreamhack'. " He was ultimately allowed to go after Doublelift's older brother helped convince their parents.

-Peng was timid and socially awkward around his teammates.
+Doublelift was timid and socially awkward around his teammates.
 "I was really awkward and really introverted at the time.
 I was just that typical Asian guy who does nothing but play games.
 When I finally met my team I was like 'hi' and that was like the only thing I said.
 I said nothing after that.
 I was just a presence with them but I didn't interact with them very much."
-In a Reddit AMA, Peng said he owed it to Epik Gamer for giving him the opportunity to begin his career.
+In a Reddit AMA (Ask me anything), Doublelift said he owed it to Epik Gamer for giving him the opportunity to begin his career.
 "Without Epik Gamer, I would have never made it into the pro scene most likely."

-When Peng returned home, he said his parents were not proud of his accomplishment at Dreamhack.
+When Doublelift returned home, he said his parents were not proud of his accomplishment at Dreamhack.
 "They wanted me to go to college."
 Tensions grew between him and his parents over his choice of career, until in 2011 his parents told him to leave the house.
 He did, taking his prize money from Dreamhack and his computer.
-Peng wrote about the event on Reddit in a thread titled "Hi I'm Doublelift, formerly of team [Epik Gamer], and today I became homeless."
+Doublelift wrote about the event on Reddit in a thread titled "Hi I'm Doublelift, formerly of team [Epik Gamer], and today I became homeless."
 With no college degree or family to return to, he decided to go all-in on his professional gaming career.
-Peng began earning money for writing educational League of Legends content for Team Curse.
+Doublelift began earning money for writing educational League of Legends content for Team Curse.
 "I pretty much made half the guides for that site...
 I was just super happy and I could finally pay rent that month."